rei/rei-cedar-docs/docs/release-notes/summer-2019/README.md

 The old Cedar CSS reset was heavyweight and opinionated, which made it likely to cause conflicts with other libraries that depend on global CSS.
 This was a frequent issue for teams that were trying to incrementally migrate from Cedar 1 to Cedar 2.
 Our new CSS reset is much more lightweight, and only sets the most critical properties needed for Cedar to work across browsers.

 - This will likely result in minor UI differences in your app, particularly if your app's CSS was depending on the reset for certain elements to be styled
-- If your app pulls banners or content from Hippo, CMS, or another source, you will need to verify that the content is also working as before
+- If your app pulls banners or content from an external source (for example, Hippo), you will need to verify that the content is also working as before
 - You can examine the differences between the 2 CSS resets here: https://gist.github.com/cowills/a868cd959f57be1b70a313b57a8dbe2b (0.3.0 is the old reset, 1.0.0 is the new reset)

 ### JSDOM Must Be Loaded in Your Test Environment